Informational Resources

 Use of Confidential Information in CDCR Decisions

-Information on constitutional rights and CDCR rules about using confidential information in disciplinary and classification proceedings
+Information on constitutional rights and CDCR rules about using confidential information in disciplinary and classification proceedings.

 Deteriorating Prison Infrastructure